Give Me the Future

 Give Me the Future is the fourth studio album by British indie pop band Bastille, released on 4 February 2022 through EMI Records.
 It was executive produced by Ryan Tedder.
 The album was preceded by the singles "Distorted Light Beam", "Give Me the Future", and "Thelma + Louise", and subsequently announced alongside the release of the fourth single "No Bad Days".
-A fifth single titled "Shut Off the Lights" launched nearly three weeks prior to album release.
+A fifth single titled "Shut Off the Lights" launched nearly three weeks prior to the album release.

 A deluxe version of the album was released on 7 February 2022.
-It includes the single "Survivin'” from their 2020 Goosebumps EP.
+It includes the single "Survivin'" from their 2020 Goosebumps EP.
 Bastille toured the UK and Europe starting in April 2022 in support of the album.
-A Super Deluxe version of the album entitled Give Me The Future + Dreams Of The Past was released on 26 August 2022, split into 3 "paths": Give Me The Future, Dreams Of The Past, and Other People's Heartache, which includes fourteen new tracks and is the fifth installment into Bastille's series of mixtapes, Other People's Heartache.
+A super deluxe version of the album, entitled Give Me the Future + Dreams of the Past, was released on 26 August 2022, split into three "paths": Give Me the Future, Dreams of the Past and Other People's Heartache, which includes fourteen new tracks and is the fifth installment into Bastille's series of mixtapes, Other People's Heartache.